 Disqus, Edgecast, BBC, Expedia, Yammer, Nature.com, Mozilla, NgMoco, Tuenti, LivingSocial, O’Reilly, and Nokia.

 In conclusion, these are both very prominent docker container management solutions.
 They have been designed in a user-friendly way.
-Kubernetes is slightly more complicated than Vagrant.
+Kubernetes is slightly more advanced than Vagrant.
 The significant decisions you will make as someone who wishes to purchase either of these will be directly related to the scopes of isolation.

 Some of these are separate instances, such as Vagrant; therefore, you have the option to use less powerful hardware.
-The more prominent companies often favor Kubernetes because it cannot run on a lower scope of isolation because of the higher security levels inbuilt into the product.
+The more prominent companies often favour Kubernetes because it cannot run on a lower scope of isolation because of the higher security levels inbuilt into the product.